Doctor's Notes on Seizures in Children

-Seizures represent abnormal brain activity that leads to a change in movement, focus or attention, or level of awareness.
+Seizures are caused by abnormal brain activity that leads to a change in movement, focus or attention, or level of awareness.
 There are different kinds of seizures in children that can occur in different parts of the brain.
-Many conditions can cause seizures in children, and some examples include fever, infections such as meningitis or encephalitis, neurological or developmental problems, or head trauma.
+Conditions that can cause seizures in children include fever, infections such as meningitis or encephalitis, neurological or developmental problems, or head trauma.

 Epilepsy & Seizures : What Causes Seizures?
 QuizQuestion